Balance Arts Center Hypermobility & EDS for AT Teachers

 Working with individuals with hypermobility as Alexander Technique Teachers requires special consideration and awareness.
 This workshop provides information for Alexander Technique Teachers to understand the full spectrum of hypermobility including Ehlers Danlos Syndromes (EDS).
 We will learn to work with those living with hypermobility and present concepts and a vocabulary that guides the student toward self agency.
 Most importantly the workshop will include an approach to teaching hands contact and guidance that is helpful to the student’s learning.

-This workshop will be led by Carol Boggs (remote) and Ann Rodiger (in person).
+This workshop will be led by Ann Rodiger and assisted by BAC Faculty.
 Please bring your questions and experiences of working with this population to the workshop.

 In this workshop you will learn: